-CHM 100 General Chemistry
+CHM 100 General Chemistry 4 cr. hrs.
 Prerequisite: MAT 020 with a grade of "C" or above within two semesters, or appropriate JWCC math placement test score, or consent of department Fundamentals of chemistry for the non-science major.
 One semester may be taken by science majors who have not passed the placement test for regular beginning college chemistry for science majors.
-3 lecture hours, 2 lab hours; IAI: P1 902L

-CHM 103 Principles of Chemistry I
+3 lecture hours, 2 lab hours; IAI: P1 902L CHM 103 Principles of Chemistry I 4 cr. hrs.
 Prerequisite: MAT 113 with a grade of "C" or above within two semesters, or appropriate JWCC math placement test score, or consent of department; Students who have taken high school chemistry will have an advantage.